 Switching up the class style and level may help you create a daily routine where you feel good, strong, and confident after class.

-Introduction to the Styles of Yoga on PWC
+Introduction to the Styles of Yoga on Practice with Clara

 What it is: Hatha yoga involves physical poses (asanas) and breathing techniques (pranayamas) to create better alignment within the body.
 Hatha yoga translates from Sanskrit as “ha,” meaning “sun” and “tha” meaning “moon,” to refer to the balancing of opposites.
 Hatha yoga strives for balance by uniting such opposites; a Hatha class generally involves strengthening and heating poses and lengthening and passive postures to present a well-rounded class for participants to build strength, enhance flexibility, and increase overall mobility.

 Hatha yoga is not presented in a fluid sequence like vinyasa yoga; instead, the emphasis is on the postures and not the transitions in a vinyasa yoga class.

 How to practice: This yoga style is excellent for beginners, as the class’s pace tends to be slower for new yogis to get a better idea of each pose and learn the proper alignment.
 Hatha is also a great option for those recovering from illness or injury as strength and mobility are regained